nika-gviniashvili/aimlFin2026_n_ghviniashvili25/Task 2/transformer.md

 We will see an attention layer in action.
 Every input element connects with the others, with red lines showing where the model zeroes in.
 Instead of treating each event in isolation, the Transformer pieces together a bigger picture.
 That’s huge in cybersecurity, where attacks can unfold in several stages, often spaced out over time.

-There’s a catch, though.
-Because Transformers process everything in parallel, they don’t automatically get the order of things.
-And in real-world data network logs, system events  order isn’t just important, it’s everything.
-To fix this, Transformers use positional encoding.
-This technique adds information about where each element sits in the sequence, so the model knows what happened first and how events link up.
+However, because Transformers process input in parallel, they do not automatically understand the order of elements in a sequence.
+In cybersecurity data such as network logs and system events, order is critical.
+To address this issue, Transformers use positional encoding.
+Positional encoding adds information about the position of each element in the sequence, allowing the model to understand what happened first and how events are connected.

 <img width="472" height="266" alt="image" src="https://github.com/user-attachments/assets/938b45b0-82d8-4361-bca7-b7af10e07e21" />